clemsos/writings/_quora/2017-05-22-What-cars-do-Chinese-people-drive-in-order-to-be-identified-as-Chinese.md

 language: en
 title: |
-    What cars do Chinese people drive in order to be identified as Chinese? - Quora
+    What cars do Chinese people drive in order to be identified as Chinese?
 ---

 They don\'t drive Japanese cars.